What is a resistor?

 PTC stands for “Positive Temperature Coefficient”.
 PTC thermistors are resistors with a positive temperature coefficient, which means that the resistance increases with increasing temperature.

 NTC Thermistors are non-linear resistors, which alter their resistance characteristics with temperature.
 The resistance of NTC will decrease as the temperature increases.
 The manner in which the resistance decreases is related to a constant known in the electronics industry as beta, or b.
-Beta is measured in °K.
+Beta is measured at °K.

 What is a varistor?

-A varistor is a voltage dependent resistor (VDR).
+A varistor is a voltage-dependent resistor (VDR).
 The resistance of a varistor is variable and depends on the voltage applied.
 Their resistance decreases when the voltage increases.
 In case of excessive voltage increases, their resistance drops dramatically.
 This behavior makes them suitable to protect circuits during voltage surges.
 Causes of a surge can include lightning strikes and electrostatic discharges.
 The most common type of VDR is the metal oxide varistor or MOV.

 What is a magneto resistor?

 Magneto resistors have a variable resistance which is dependent on the magnetic field strength.
-A Magneto resistor can be used to measure magnetic field presence, strength and direction.
+A Magneto resistor can be used to measure magnetic field presence, strength, and direction.
 They are also known as magnetic dependent resistors (MDR).
 A magneto resistor is a subfamily of magnetic field sensors or magnetometers.